Radiation trapping: Finding the escape probability of photons from the Holstein equation

-Completing the square and introducing the escape probability $E(\mathbf r) \equiv 1 - \int d\mathbf r'\, G(\mathbf r, \mathbf r')$, whose definition follows from that all particles must either be absorbed or escape with a summed probability of 1, an equation in terms of the escape probability is derived.
+Completing the square and introducing the escape probability $E(\mathbf r) \equiv 1 - \int d\mathbf r'\, G(\mathbf r, \mathbf r')$, whose definition follows from that all particles must either be absorbed or escape with a summed probability of 1, an equation in terms of the escape probability is derived:

-Numerical Methods for Solving the Holstein Equation
+Numerical methods for solving the Holstein equation

 Many contemporary studies in atomic physics utilize numerical solutions to Holstein's equation to both show the presence of radiation trapping in their experimental system and to discuss its effects on the atomic spectra.
 Radiation trapping has been observed in a variety of experiments, including in the trapping of cesium atoms in a magneto-optical trap (MOT), in the spectroscopic characterization of dense Rydberg gases of strontium atoms, and in lifetime analyses of doped ytterbium(III) oxide for laser improvement.

 To solve or simulate the Holstein equation, the Monte Carlo method is commonly employed.
-An absorption coefficient is calculated for an experiment with a certain opacity, atomic species, Doppler-broadened lineshape, etc. and then a test is made to see if the photon escapes after $n$ flights through the atomic vapor (see Figure 1 in the reference).
+An absorption coefficient is calculated for an experiment with a certain opacity, atomic species, Doppler-broadened lineshape, etc., and then a test is made to see whether the photon escapes after $n$ flights through the atomic vapor (see Figure 1 in the reference).

-Other methods include transforming the Holstein equation into a linear generalized eigenvalue problem, which is more computationally expensive and requires the usage of several simplifying assumptions - including but not limited to that the lowest eigenmode of the Holstein equation is parabolic in shape, the atomic vapor is spherical, the atomic vapor has reached a steady state after the near-resonant laser has been shut off, etc.
+Other methods include transforming the Holstein equation into a linear generalized eigenvalue problem, which is more computationally expensive and requires the usage of several simplifying assumptions, including but not limited to that the lowest eigenmode of the Holstein equation is parabolic in shape, the atomic vapor is spherical, the atomic vapor has reached a steady state after the near-resonant laser has been shut off, etc.